XpuOS/xsched/README.md

 - **Transparency:** Don't require any code changes to existing applications.
 - **Flexibility:** Support multiple scheduling policies and XPUs.
-- **Extensibility:** Easy to apapt new scheduling policies and XPUs.
+- **Extensibility:** Easy to adapt new scheduling policies and XPUs.
 - **Performance:** Achieve high performance with low overhead.

 ## XPU Support Matrix